 The Boxers Entering Peking the Capital

-Around the capital, the imperial guarding forces were composed of four columns (equiv to brigades) led by Song Qing, Nie Shicheng, Ma Yuekun and Dong Fuxiang, respectively.
+Around the capital, the imperial guarding forces were composed of four columns (equivalent to brigades) led by Song Qing, Nie Shicheng, Ma Yukun and Dong Fuxiang, respectively.
 (Dong Fuxiang, previously a Gansu Province bandit, was pacified by General Zuo Zongtang, was later assigned the post of a general in Gansu, and was relocated to Jizhou, near Peking the capital.)
-At the order of King Ruijun-wang, Dong Fuxiang led his Gansu bandit-converted army to City-gate Zhengyang-men of the capital and surrounded foreign embassies in the Dongjiaominxiang area.
+At the order of King Ruijun-wang, Dong Fuxiang led his Gansu bandit-converted army to the City-gate of Zhengyang-men of the capital and surrounded the foreign legations (embassies) in the Dongjiaominxiang area.

 Seymour Forcing His Way To Peking